Middle School

 community service

-Warren-Walker School is committed to good citizenship.
-Being good citizens promotes learning which leads to academic success and strong leadership.
-As part of our Expected Schoolwide Learning Results, commitment to community service is valued as we foster the growth of respectful and responsible citizens.
-The Student Council sponsors Community Service activities throughout the school year.
-Several of the activities include:
+Warren-Walker School is committed to positive citizenship which leads to academic success and strong leadership.
+As part of our Schoolwide Learner Outcomes, commitment to community service is valued as we foster the growth of respectful and responsible citizens.

 -

-Each Middle School student is required to earn a minimum of eight hours of service each year that has been approved by the Dean or the Student Council advisor.
-While students earn hours in Community Service projects, other approved activities can include service for a larger community in need (ie. rest home, hospital, food bank, etc.), races or walks for charitable causes, and service that benefits the environment.
-On average, the Middle School students give over 1,500 hours of Community Service each year, demonstrating that making a positive difference is part of our culture.
+Each Middle School student is required to earn a minimum of eight hours of Community Service each year.
+While students earn hours through on-campus projects, other approved activities can include service out in the larger community, races or walks for charitable causes, and volunteer work that benefits the environment.
+On average, Middle School students give over 1,500 hours each year, demonstrating that making a positive difference is part of our culture!

 outdoor education week

-All Middle School students attend a week of outdoor education camp the second week of the school year.
-Each grade level attends a different camp, each with a specific focus.
+All Middle School students attend a 3-day/2-night week of outdoor education camp the second week of the school year, each with a specific focus.

-Students will be introduced to outdoor education through activities such as cooking with solar power, exploring trails, and weightlessly flying through the air.
-Students will also meet and feed four-legged friends at the Pali Nature Center.
-Through these experiences, students will gain a greater understanding of the natural world around them.
-Activities include: Hiking, ornithology, outdoor skills, forest ecology, orienteering and archery. www.paliinstitute.com
+Located in the San Bernardino mountains, the Pali Institute introduces students to outdoor education through activities such as cooking with solar power, exploring trails, and weightlessly flying through the air.
+Through these experiences (separate curricula for 7th & 8th grades), students will gain a greater understanding of the natural world around them.
+Activities include: Hiking, ornithology, outdoor skills, forest ecology, orienteering and archery.

-Our teacher-led tours take place mid to late June and are open to current WWMS 6th, 7th & 8th graders via application and interview.
-One or two options are offered each year.
+Our teacher-led tours take are open to current WWMS 6th, 7th & 8th graders via application and interview.

-Since 2014, a select group of students have had the opportunity to participate in a once-in-a-lifetime adventure in China.
-This 2-week trip includes exploring new cuisines, attending classes at our sister school in Yongkang, living with a Chinese host family, and visiting historical landmarks.
-Past trips have culminated with biking on West Lake in Hangzhou, marveling at the Terracotta Army in Xi'an, enjoying the ancient water town of Wuzhen, or laughing at the antics of young giant pandas in Chengdu!
+Between 2014 and 2019, select groups of students had the opportunity to participate in a once-in-a-lifetime adventure in China.
+This 2-week trip included exploring new cuisines, attending classes at our sister school in Yongkang, living with a Chinese host family, and visiting historical landmarks.
+Past trips culminated with biking on West Lake in Hangzhou, marveling at the Terracotta Army in Xi'an, enjoying the ancient water town of Wuzhen, or laughing at the antics of young giant pandas in Chengdu!

-Middle School students who are not quite ready to venture so far from home can apply for a unique experience in the remote Emigrant Wilderness of Northern California.
-Following in the footsteps of intrepid pioneers, this 7-day trip, in partnership with Aspen Meadow Pack Station, includes horseback riding, camping, hiking, swimming, fishing, and campfire fun.
+Middle School students not quite ready to venture so far from home participated in a unique experience in the remote Emigrant Wilderness of Northern California.
+Following in the footsteps of native peoples and intrepid pioneers, this 7-day trip, in partnership with Aspen Meadow Pack Station, included horseback riding, camping, hiking, swimming, fishing, and campfire fun.
 Sometimes, great adventures can be found right in our own backyard!

 High School Admissions Counseling